manoj-763/react-crud-firebase/README.md

 CRUD React Firebase Application

 This project is a simple CRUD (Create, Read, Update, Delete) application built using React, Firebase, and several modern UI libraries.
-The app leverages Firebase for backend functionality and is styled with Material-UI (MUI) and Bootstrap.
+The app leverages Firebase for backend functionality and is styled with Bootstrap.

 Features:-